medic/L7/README.md

     message.replace('PID|11^0', '123 Fake Street'); // can replace just one element

     message.remove('PV1'); // removes the PV1 segment if it exists
+    message.remove('IN1', 'IN2'); // removes the IN1 and IN2 segments if they exists
+    message.remove('Z*'); // remove all "Z" segements

 Installation
 ------------